Avalon Region

 Cupids

-In August 1610, Bristol merchant John Guy arrived at Cupers Cove (now Cupids) in Conception Bay with a small group of settlers.
-This was the first English settlement in what became Canada.
-The settlers cleared the land, fished, farmed, explored for minerals, and tried to establish fur trading with the Beothuk.
-Every summer, archaeologists working the dig site uncover more about the plantation and the people who lived there.
+In August 1610, Bristol merchant John Guy arrived at Cupids Cove in Conception Bay with thirty-eight settlers and established the first English settlement in what became Canada.
+The settlers cleared the land, fished, farmed, explored for minerals, and tried to establish a fur trade with the Beothuk.
+Excavations have been ongoing since the site was discovered in 1995 and every summer archaeologists working the dig site uncover more about the settlement and the people who lived there.

 Pricing